CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.3 Electrical wiring.md

 #### INF.3.A15 Material security of electrical wiring (A)

-In rooms with public access or in unclear areas of a building SHOULD be considered to secure lines and distributors against unauthorized access.
+In rooms with public access or in confusing areas of a building SHOULD be considered to secure lines and distributors against unauthorized access.
 In any case, the number and extent of sites where power supply facilities are accessible to unauthorized persons SHOULD be minimized.

 #### INF.3.A16 Use of Cabinet Systems (A)